Kausar Nag

-Kausar Nag, also called Konsarnag, is a high-altitude oligotrophic lake located at an elevation of 3500 m above sea level.
+Kausar Nag, also called Konsarnag and Kramasaras, is a high-altitude oligotrophic lake located at an elevation of 3500 m above sea level.
 Kausar Nag is located in the Pir Panjal mountain range in Kulgam district of Jammu and Kashmir, India.
 The lake is roughly 3 km long and .75 km at the widest point.
 The lake is the primary source of the Veshaw River, a tributary of Jhelum.
+This lake is considered sacred in Hinduism for its association with Hindu deity Vishnu, and Hindus perform pilgrimage (yatra) to it.

 Etymology and names

 The lake was originally known as Kramasaras in Sanskrit.

 Legends

 According to the Nilamata Purana, after the great flood, the boat of Manu that carried the Vedas and the Saptarishi was stuck in the mountains above the lake.
 According to another belief, the lake was created by Vishnu by stamping with his foot, and thus it is also referred to as Vishnu Pad.
 Sultan Zain ul Abedin is said to have visited the lake, as a symbolic gesture to persuade the exiled Hindus of Kashmir to return.
 Visits to the lake by Hindus for ablution were also recorded in the late 1830s.